Alternative treatment of relativistic effects in linear augmented plane wave (LAPW) method: application to Ac, Th, ThO2 and UO2: Introduction

-The aim of the present study is to increase the accuracy of the relativistic effects within the full electron full potential LAPW method (FLAPW) method for heavy elements as much as possible, while keeping the general scheme of the method unchanged.
-For that purpose (1) we introduce new basis functions, obtained from two independent solutions of the Dirac equation.
-In modern LAPW method one deals with two types of basis functions: Bloch-like LAPW basis functions and the atomic-like local orbitals (LO), which can be chosen to be fully relativistic (as e.g. the $p_{1/2}$ mentioned earlier \cite{Kunes,Vona}). {\it In our work the new type of radial basis functions concerns the Bloch-type LAPW basis functions.} We do not consider here the choice of local orbitals, which is a separate problem \cite{Nik2,Michal,Karsai}.
 Further, (2) we reconsider the matrix elements of the method, explicitly avoiding the use of hidden non-relativistic relations; (3) we correct the calculation of the spin-orbit (SO) coupling constant for $6p$ semicore states, based on the comparison the energy splittings between $6p_{1/2}$ and $6p_{3/2}$ components.
-In the present study we do not apply the second variation procedure for the SO-coupling. {\it We use the direct treatment of the SO coupling in the full LAPW basis set} thereby avoiding the approximations associated with the second variation step \cite{blapw}.
-In this respect it is worth noting that in some relativistic calculations the authors tend to avoid the inclusion of the SO interaction \cite{Nof,Gyan,ThO2-LMTO}, which, as discussed in Sec.\ \ref{sub:soc-p} below, can be connected with the overestimated values of SO coupling \cite{Jones}.
-Finally, (4) we include the small components $Q$ in the calculations, which play an important role in the neighborhood of the nuclear region.
-These effects are considered and discussed in Sec.\ \ref{sub:basis}, Sec.\ \ref{sub:mel}, Sec.\ \ref{sub:soc-p}, and Sec.\ \ref{sub:smallQ}, correspondingly.
-In Sec.\ \ref{sec:appl} we briefly review the results of our calculations for Ac, Th, ThO$_2$ and UO$_2$, and finally in Sec.\ \ref{sec:con}we discuss main conclusions and findings of our work.
+In the present study we do not apply the second variation procedure for the SO-coupling.
+We use the direct treatment of the SO coupling in the full LAPW basis set thereby avoiding the approximations associated with the second variation step \cite{blapw}.
+These effects are considered and discussed in Sec.\ \ref{sub:basis}, Sec.\ \ref{sub:mel} and Sec.\ \ref{sub:soc-p}, correspondingly.
+In Sec.\ \ref{sec:appl} we briefly review the results of our calculations for Ac, Th, ThO$_2$ and UO$_2$, and finally in Sec.\ \ref{sec:con} we discuss main conclusions and findings of our work.
 In our study we use various variants of the DFT functionals (see Sec.\ \ref{sec:appl} below), which allows us to test the accuracy of the calculations.